Arizona Wildcats men's basketball: Later years and 1999 NCAA sanctions under Olson

-Later years
+NCAA Finalist (2001)

 2001 was one of the most challenging and rewarding years for the program.
 Lute Olson's wife Bobbi, well known to players and fans alike as a steadfast presence on the sidelines, died of cancer.
 The team, which had been a preseason pick by many to win the national title had to play without Olson for three weeks while Olson was on bereavement leave.
 The Cats vowed to dedicate their season to Bobbi.
 With guard Jason Gardner, center Loren Woods and forward Michael Wright — each an All-American — leading the way, the Cats trounced their opponents, beating Oregon 104–65, devastating USC 105–61, and charging through the Final Four.
 They took down Eastern Illinois, Butler, Mississippi, Illinois, and Michigan State, only to be stopped by Duke in the title game.
 While being considered the favorite to win the title, which would have been Coach Olson's 2nd and tied him with Coach Mike Krzyzewski, his opponent, the Blue Devils claimed a ten-point victory in the game.
 This is the last game Coach Olson ever coached in the Final Four and is considered by fans of the program to be his most bitter defeat.
 A championship would have vaulted him into hallowed ground among coaches, being one of few with multiple titles.
 Instead he remains tied with many coaches who have a single championship ring to their name.
 Meanwhile, his opponent in that game now is in second place among college coaches with five championship rings, behind only John Wooden's ten.
 All five of Krzyzewski's titles came in the 64 team field era; Wooden none.
 Still Coach Olson earned the respect of his contemporary, Coach K said in the post-game interview that "Arizona had a great team and an amazing season and was worthy of winning the championship, let's give a hand to Coach Olson and his team."
 The comment drew rousing applause from the audience in attendance and made Coach Olson proud, even in defeat, to be honored as an equal by Coach Krzyzewski who many claim is the best coach in college history.